rudransh-shrivastava/community-snapshot-videos/README.md

    - The slides marked as "done" will be rendered in a video!

 5. The video will be downloaded in the browser.

+### Known Bugs
+- Unable to generate audio in the first slid.
+- Next/Image causes issues in video rendering.